bellabluebird/bu_bioinformatics/README.md

 # bu_bioinformatics
-repo to hold significant projects from my ms in bioinformatics at bu
+repo to hold significant projects from my ms in bioinformatics at bu - uploads in progress !

 folder info
 1. nextflow - pipeline development for rnaseq and chipseq data analysis